 Easy Mashed Parsnips and Chives

-- 2 pounds of parsnips, peeled and chopped into 1 to 2 inch chunks
+- 2 pounds parsnips, peeled and chopped into 1 to 2 inch chunks

 - Kosher or sea salt, to taste

-- 1 cup skim or low fat milk
+- 1 cup alternative milk of your choice

-- Fresh chives, chopped into small pieces for garnish
+- 1 bunch fresh chives, chopped into small pieces for garnish

 - Place the parsnips in a large saucepan.
 Cover parsnips with water and season with salt.
 Place lid on pot.